msantos/tunctl/README.md

 ### tuncer

-Tuncer is a stand up guy and just like him, tuncer has your back, cleaning up after you.
+Tuncer is a stand up guy and just like him, tuncer has your back.

     create() -> {ok, PID}
     create(Device) -> {ok, PID}